The best over-ear headphones we tested

 Sony WH-1000XM4

 These were our previous favorites, and if you’re looking to save $50, they sound just as good as the newer WH-1000XM5.
-That said, we think the better ANC and call quality of the revised model is worth the extra money, but if that stretches the budget too far, these are still a good option.
+That said, we think the better ANC and call quality of the revised model are worth the extra money, but if that stretches the budget too far, these are still a good option.
 Like the newer Sonys, the XM4 offer great sound, long battery life and very effective noise cancellation (and you control them with the same useful, full-featured app).